 “But you already have a child, so surely you can have another one?!”
 If this statement sounds familiar, then you are likely to be experiencing the challenges of secondary infertility.
 This is the term used to refer to anyone who is having difficulty conceiving after previously giving birth.
-Many people believe it relates to those who have just the one child already, but in fact it refers to anyone who has given birth before – this could be to more than one child or to a baby that may not have survived to full term.
+Many people believe it relates to those who have just one child already, but in fact, it refers to anyone who has given birth before – this could be to more than one child or to a baby that may not have survived to full term.
 It is every bit as emotionally draining as primary infertility and raises several other challenges and questions for couples who find themselves in this boat.
-What is particularly painful is the feeling that you should be grateful for the child or children you might already have and some people can pass judgement that it can’t possibly be a painful as it is for those who are trying for their first baby.
+What is particularly painful is the feeling that you should be grateful for the child or children you might already have and some people can pass judgment that it can’t possibly be a painful as it is for those who are trying for their first baby.
 These opinions can often lead to couples isolating themselves from the TTC community and feeling as though their worries aren’t as painful or valid.
 A couple can be extraordinarily thankful for their existing child and still long for more children.

 Why does this happen?

-Infertility can affect anyone at any time, however it is more common in older women as fertility declines with age.
+Infertility can affect anyone at any time, however, it is more common in older women as fertility declines with age.
 It would therefore make sense that women may struggle to conceive again if they are significantly older than they were when they had their first child or children.
 If a woman has had surgery, she may have developed endometriosis or she may have always suffered with this but it has become worse over the years and is now having a detrimental effect on her fertility.
 She may have developed a hormonal imbalance as a result of her previous pregnancy.
 The lifestyles of both men and women may change meaning we might be experiencing more stress at work, consuming an unhealthier diet, drinking more or have taken up smoking again.
-Moving to a new location could also have an adverse effect due to environmental factors that are thought to effect fertility.
+Moving to a new location could also have an adverse effect due to environmental factors that are thought to affect fertility.

-In short – any of the factors that can be a negative influence on a couple’s chances of conceiving their first child can affect those trying for more children after previously having a child without any issues.
-People change and are not the exactly the same throughout our lives, and therefore we cannot take anything for granted in these circumstances.
-For more information about the factors that can affect men and women’s fertility and the steps you can take to seek support, have a look at some of our previous blog articles.
+In short - any of the factors that can be a negative influence on a couple’s chances of conceiving their first child can affect those trying for more children after previously having a child without any issues.
+People change and are not exactly the same throughout our lives, and therefore we cannot take anything for granted in these circumstances.
+For more information about the factors that can affect men's and women’s fertility and the steps you can take to seek support, have a look at some of our previous blog articles.